Wondering how to go about designing restaurant plans?

 - Windows in the building

 How to Design the Layout

-There are plenty of cheap and even free tools on the market today that you can use to design floor plans and other spaces.
+There is plenty of cheap and even free tools on the market today that you can use to design floor plans and other spaces.
 In fact, even some of the best softwares are free.
 Here’s a list of the best free floor plan softwares on the market.

 If you don’t feel up to designing it yourself or feel that you’re going to need help at different points in the process then we recommend you work with a design professional.
 It’s never a requirement to work with a professional design company but there are benefits.

 Before you move quickly through the process and open your restaurant you’ll want to be envisioning what the restaurant will offer to the guests that come to dine with you.
 Try to answer a few of the following questions from the perspective of someone who is coming to your restaurant for the very first time.

 - What does it feel like to walk through the front doors of the restaurant?